-Surestone uses forward contracts to hedge this exposure.
-As a result of the forward contract Surestone's foreign exchange risk is effectively mitigated.
+Surestone uses foreign exchange swaps to hedge this exposure and as a result its foreign exchange risk is effectively mitigated.

 C.2.4 Prudent person principle

 Surestone applies the "Prudent Person Principle" in relation to investing its assets.
 It has taken a prudent investment approach by investing in cash deposits.
 The Company recognises that it has a significant exposure to the Parent company.
 This risk is monitored to ensure that it continues to be within risk appetite.
 Annual monitoring procedures have been established under the prudent person principle to assess security and quality of the asset.